-If you don't see something like that, chances are the controller your CD-ROM is connected to was not recognized or may be not supported at all.
+If you don't see something like that, chances are the controller your drive is connected to was not recognized or may be not supported at all.
 If you know what driver is needed for the controller, you can try loading it manually using modprobe.

-- Check that there is a device node for your CD-ROM drive under /dev/.
+- Check that there is a device node for your optical drive under /dev/.
 In the example above, this would be /dev/sr0.
-There should also be a /dev/cdrom. - Use the mount command to check if the CD-ROM is already mounted; if not, try mounting it manually:
+There should also be a /dev/cdrom. - Use the mount command to check if the optical disc is already mounted; if not, try mounting it manually:

+'''

-\$ mount /dev/hdc /cdrom
+$ mount /dev/hdc /cdrom

+'''